Carnap/Carnap-Documentation/doc/logicbook.md

 # Natural Deduction in Logic Book Systems

 This document gives a short description of how Carnap presents the systems of natural deduction from Bergmann Moore and Nelson's *Logic Book*.
-At least some prior familiarity with Fitch-style proof systems is assumed.

 ## Propositional Systems